AzugBe/azugbe.github.io/index.md

 An evening packed with topics people tend to forget about - Application autoscaling, gain insights in your enviroments with Azure Log Analytics and building secure solutions without passwords!
 [Register here!](https://www.azug.be/events/2020/02/12/log-analytics-world-without-passwords-and-app-autoscaling){: .btn .btn--success}
 {: .notice--info}

+**2020-04-07 - Azure DevOps and From Lift-and-Shift to Cloud-Native - the app modernization process** The cloud offers many treasures for those who dare to fully embrace it.
+But how do you start this journey, and how to get to your destination?
+Lorenz Pensaert and Jan Van Meirvenne will dive in.
+[Register here!](https://www.azug.be/events/2020/04/07/azure-devops-and-from-lift-and-shift-to-cloud-native-the-app-modernization){: .btn .btn--success}
+{: .notice--info}

 <hr />

 ## About AZUG